Our History

 In September of 2015, we moved into our own facility in Morrisville, VT.

-Over the last few years, we have come up with a whole lot of new sauces as well as five different varieties of chile pepper infused Vermont maple syrup.
+Over the last few years, we have come up with a whole lot of new sauces as well as several different varieties of chile pepper infused Vermont maple syrup.
 We wanted to incorporate a range of heat levels with various flavor profiles.
 All of the sauces have an extra fresh flavor that is nothing like anything else out there.
-Over the past few years we have been able to develop a strong relationship with local farmers throughout the great state of Vermont.
-In 2022, we sourced over 10,000 pounds of organic Vermont grown chiles, other assorted veggies, and certified organic maple syrup from ten local Vermont farms.
+Over the past few years we have been able to develop a strong relationship with local farmers throughout the Green Mountain State.

 All sauces are made with non gmo and organic ingredients.
 I don’t use any filler ingredients like xanthan gum, guar gum, starches, extracts, pepper mash, pepper resin, flour, HF corn syrup, or any artificial flavors or preservatives.

-Annually, we try to give back to our community through promoting local food systems, housing equity, and racial equity in the great state of Vermont and throughout the U.S..
-Annually, we donate 5% of profits to the following organizations:
+Annually, we try to give back to our community through promoting local food systems and local organizations in the great state of Vermont and throughout the U.S..
+Annually, we donate 5% of net profits to the following organizations: